keeganridgley107/SerPeNT/README.md

 # ipTools

-Homebrew is a Python based network auditing toolkit by Keegan Ridgley.
+ ipTools is a Python based network auditing toolkit by Keegan Ridgley.

 ---